What FixMyPrint Does

 The result: the same diagnostic question always returns the same answer.
 No randomness, no drift, no “regenerate to see if you get something better.”
 Just settings that work.

-Four Tools, One Engine
+Eight Tools, One Engine

 Fix My Print

 Describe what went wrong - stringing, warping, layer separation, anything.
 The engine maps your symptoms to a ranked list of likely causes and returns the exact slicer changes that fix each one.
 No reading, no guessing, no retraction towers.
+Toggle Learn Mode to understand why each fix works - not just what to change.

 Settings Generator

 Pick your printer, filament, and slicer.
 Get a complete, ready-to-import profile with retraction, temperatures, speeds, flow, and acceleration already clamped to your hardware's limits and your filament's working range.
+Before settings are returned, the engine runs pre-flight checks for hardware compatibility, PTFE safety, nozzle abrasion, volumetric flow, bed surface, moisture risk, and environment advisories.

 Photo Diagnosis